LLOADD.CONF(5) File Formats Manual LLOADD.CONF(5)

 services (e.g. TLS or IPSEC) are in place.
 REMEMBER:

 simple bind credentials must be in cleartext!
-A
+A bindmethod

-bindmethod of sasl requires the option saslmech.
+of sasl requires the option saslmech.
+Depending on the

-Depending on the mechanism, an authentication identity
+mechanism, an authentication identity and/or credentials

-an authorization identity.
-Specific security properties
+identity.
+Specific security properties (as with the

-realm can be set with the realm option.
+set with the realm option.

 The timeout parameter indicates how long an operation can